11 Relationship “Rules” You Can Safely Break

 Rule: One partner is in charge of initiating sex

 If your significant other almost always initiates sex, don’t assume it shouldn’t happen if he or she doesn’t make a move.
 As long as you’re both satisfied, it doesn’t matter who acts first, says Dr. Greer.
 “What matters is that both people initiate freely when they’re in the mood so there’s constant give and take,” she says.
 Give your partner some signals instead of silently hoping the your significant other heats things up.
 But if your partner isn’t in the mood, don’t push it.
 Just discuss a time in the future when you both will be more receptive, says Dr. Greer.
-If you’re having trouble getting in the mood, check out these natural libido boosters.

 Rule: Random acts of kindness mean more than giving your partner special treatment